2006 Carolina Panthers season

-The 2006 Carolina Panthers season was the franchise's 12th season in the National Football League and the 5th under head coach John Fox.
-It was also the team's 10th season at Bank of America Stadium. the team tried to improve on their 11–5 record and return to (at least) the NFC Championship Game like they did in 2005, however they failed to do so and ended up going 8–8, missing the playoffs for the first time since 2004.
+The 2006 Carolina Panthers season was the franchise's 12th season in the National Football League (NFL), the 5th under head coach John Fox, and its 10th season at Bank of America Stadium.
+The team tried to improve on their 11–5 record and return to (at least) the NFC Championship Game like they did in 2005, however they failed to do so and ended up going 8–8, missing the playoffs for the first time since 2004.

 Offseason

 Given the ups and downs of the 2005 season, the Panthers stirred up the "Super Bowl" chant once again.
 Despite losing many key players such as LB Will Witherspoon, DT Brentson Buckner, CB Ricky Manning Jr., C Jeff Mitchell, and RB Stephen Davis, they made leaps and bounds in the post-season.
 During free agency, they acquired WR Keyshawn Johnson from the Dallas Cowboys, C Justin Hartwig from the Tennessee Titans, and DT Maake Kemoeatu from the Baltimore Ravens.
-Despite these large profile players, the team's biggest addition was the 27th pick of the 2006 NFL Draft, RB DeAngelo Williams of the University of Memphis.
+Despite these large profile players, the team's biggest addition was the 27th pick of the 2006 NFL draft, RB DeAngelo Williams of the University of Memphis.
 Also in the draft, they selected Fresno St. CB Richard Marshall, Virginia Tech LB James Anderson, Miami University (FL) OT Rashad Butler, Ohio St. Safety Nate Salley, Virginia Tech TE Jeff King, Virginia Tech Center Will Montgomery, and Auburn DE Stanley McClover.